By Eric Johnson

 “After the General Authorities of the Mormon Church discovered that Paul H. Dunn had been giving false information in his talks, they decided that the matter should not be known by the membership of the church.
 The people, they reasoned, must not discover that a man whom they had trusted as a church leader was guilty of fabricating stories” (What Hast Thou Dunn?
 1991, 15).

 Like the Tanners, I maintain that there is no way that the church was ignorant about Dunn’s fables and folklore, including his talks given at general conference sessions.
 I don’t believe the leadership released Dunn from his general authority position primarily because of “health” reasons.
-Instead, he was let go because the information being uncovered by Packer embarrassed them and, God forbid, their religious organization.
+Instead, it seems clear that he was let go because the information being uncovered by Packer that embarrassed them and their religious organization.
 And once the truth did come out, shouldn’t the leaders have officially apologized?

-The Paul H. Dunn affair is just another one in the line of the deflection of any church responsibility.
-Other examples where the LDS leadership never apologized include the Mountain Meadows Massacre, the denial for more than a century of black holding the LDS priesthood, and the purchasing of fake documents (and cover-up) created by the forger Mark Hoffman, among a number of other embarrassing church issues.
+The Paul H. Dunn affair is just another deflection of the LDS Church.
+Other examples where the LDS leadership never apologized include the Mountain Meadows Massacre, the denial for more than a century of black holding the LDS priesthood, and the purchasing of fake documents (and cover-up) created by the forger Mark Hoffman, among a number of other embarrassing examples.
 The primary motivation of the leaders always seems to be to protect the church, at all cost.
 These men have no guilt in washing their hands in the proverbial wash basin to abdicate themselves from any implied guilt.

 It’s a very sad story, indeed.